The Roots of Progress Fellowship

 Blog-Building Intensive

-An 8-week online program for writers eager to write more and better, to a larger audience, about progress studies topics
+A 10-week online program (plus 1 week of onboarding) for writers eager to write more and better, to a larger audience, about progress studies topics

-Meet and learn from experts in progress studies as well as experts in AI heavy industry
+Meet and learn from experts in progress studies as well as experts in agriculture and health, longevity & biotech.

 Build a community of peers studying progress and blogging about it